-Nan Yuan is a group of two small paradise islands adjoining that of Ko Tao, in the Gulf of Thailand.
-This is a must-see tour if you are staying in the area, as the scenery is truly incredible, despite the “basic tourist spot” aspect.
-And yet, that day, in April, it was far from being a hustle and bustle and that was quite enjoyable.
+Nang Yuan is a group of two small, idyllic islands adjacent to Ko Tao in the Gulf of Thailand.
+It's a must-see if you're staying in the area, as the scenery is truly incredible, despite its somewhat touristy feel.
+And even then, on that particular day in April, it was far from crowded, which was quite pleasant.

 Ko Nang Yuan, a must-see island in Ko Tao